bitcoin-api/background-executor/README.md

 ## Example

-When you code starts up:
+When your code starts up:

 ```.js
 'use strict';